niemopen/niem-naming-design-rules/ndr6src.md

 </nc:Person>                                                         |   }
                                                                      | }
 ```
-<figcaption><a name="ex5-12">Example 5-12: Example of an ordinary property</a></figcaption>
+<figcaption><a name="ex5-11">Example 5-11: Example of an ordinary property</a></figcaption>

-Sometimes that is not what is needed.
-For example, in [example 5-13](#ex5-13), the [relationship property](#def) `my:isSecret` is not telling us the name "Superman" is a secret.
+Sometimes information about the parent object is not what is needed.
+For example, in [example 5-12](#ex5-12), the [relationship property](#def) `my:isSecret` is not telling us the name "Superman" is a secret.
 Everybody knows that name!
 Instead, `my:isSecret` is telling us something about the *relationship* between the name "Superman" and the person object that also has the name "Clark Kent".
 That relationship is the thing to be kept secret.

 ```
 <nc:Person>                                               | "nc:Person": {